klaarnut/user-docs/en/page-visibility-and-membership.md

 ![image](images/member9.png)

-This user is deleted from member area of your website but still able visit your website as normal visitor.
+This user is deleted from member area of your website but still able to visit your website as normal visitor.

 ### Role Management